GabrielG16/GabrielG16/README.md

 <br><br>

 - 🔭 - I’m currently working on Data Analysis and Machine Learning Projects
-- 🌱 - I’m currently learning Deep Neural Networks using Pytorch and NLP
+- 🌱 - I’m currently learning Deep and Convolutional Neural Networks using Pytorch and NLP
 - 📫 - How to reach me: gabriellguedes16@gmail.com

 <br>